cody-joe-gilbert/blockchain-sp20/cjg_trade_example/README.md

 2. `makePayment`: Now pays whomever holds the L/C beneficiary status

 Requirements:
+* ABAC-enforced functions
-* The L/C must be in the 'ACCEPTED' status prior to CL request
+* The L/C must be in the 'ACCEPTED' status and good must be shipped prior to CL request
-* The Lender-provided discounted amount must be greater than 0 and less than or equal to the original trade amount.
+* The Lender-provided discounted amount must be greater than 0 and less than or equal to the remaining unpaid trade amount.
+* The Lender cannot request payment if they do not own the L/C

 ### Dev Example with CLI
 This section covers how to execute the trade workflow extension using the development environment.
 The following